yigit/android-priority-jobqueue/README.md

 * [Review sample configuration][7]

 ### Version History
+  - 1.3.1 (April 19, 2015)
+   - Fixed issue #19 which was blocking a group forever if a job from that group is cancelled while running and then onRun fails.
+   - Updated Robolectric version and moved all testing to Gradle.
+   - Goodbye Cobertura, Welcome Jacoco!
   - 1.3 (March 23, 2015)
    - Ability to add tags to jobs.
 These tags can be used to later retrieve jobs.
    - Added long awaited job cancellation.
 You can use tags to cancel jobs.